Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

 I am forever seeing questions from teenagers who want to practice witchcraft or Wicca but don't want their parents to know about it.

 They usually keep it secret from their parents because of religious differences, or they feel their parents will think it's silly.
 I don't recommend keeping secrets from your parents, but sometimes practicing on the down-low is necessary.

 You will be out on your own soon enough—it won't hurt you to follow your parents' rules a little bit longer.
 Until then, these tips will hopefully make living under your parents' roof a little bit easier.

 Why do you want to practice witchcraft?
 Witchcraft is such a broad term anyway.
 So what exactly do you want to learn?
 Who exactly do you want to worship?
 There are so many options.

 Start by identifying what you do and don't believe in.
 Then make a list of things you are interested in learning.
 This will help guide you.
 There is so much information out there it's good to have a starting point.

-My mother was raised in a strictly religious Seventh Day Adventist household.
-I'm not sure if she ever really believed in God but she had become very anti-religious by the time I was born.
-Everything I learned about Christianity came from my grandparents who lived a couple of states away and my friends who invited me to church with them after sleepovers.
+My mother was raised in a strictly religious Seventh-day Adventist household.
+I'm not sure if she ever really believed in God, but she had become very anti-religious by the time I was born.
+Everything I learned about Christianity came from my grandparents, who lived a couple of states away, and from my friends, who invited me to church with them after sleepovers.